 CAN YOU SUE FOR OVARIAN CANCER CAUSED BY TALCUM POWDER?

 Can You Sue For Ovarian Cancer Caused By Talcum Powder?

 You may be able to file a product liability lawsuit for ovarian cancer caused by talcum powder.
 Product liability arises from the duty that manufacturers have to assume accountability for their products and any injury they may cause.
 When their products are harmful to users and cause injury, these companies are liable for damages.

 When talcum powder product manufacturers became aware of the inherent risks of talc—information was made available in the 1970s for mesothelioma risks and the early 1980s for ovarian cancer—and failed to warn the public of this danger, they entrenched themselves deep within a position of liability for injuries resulting from consumers’ use of the products.

 Requirements for proving product liability vary from state to state, but the general components of a product liability case stay consistent regardless of venue.
-Generally, as a plaintiff, you would need to prove:
+Generally, as a plaintiff, your talcum powder lawsuit attorney would need to prove: